gramineproject/contrib/Curated-Apps/workloads/tensorflow-serving/README.md

    python3 ./curate.py tensorflow-serving <base_image_with_tensorflow-serving>
    ```

-## Run the confidential compute image for tensorflow-serving
+## Run the confidential compute image for TensorFlow Serving

 - This example was tested on a Standard_DC48ds_v3 Azure VM.
 - Follow the output of the `curate.py` script to run the generated Docker image(s).

 ## Contents
-This sub-directory contains artifacts which help in creating curated GSC tensorflow-serving image,
+This sub-directory contains artifacts which help in creating curated GSC TensorFlow Serving image,
 as explained below:

     .
     |-- tensorflow-serving-gsc.dockerfile.template   # Template used by `curation_script.sh` to
     |                                                  create a wrapper dockerfile
     |                                                  `tensorflow-serving-gsc.dockerfile` that
-    |                                                  includes user-provided inputs such as
+    |                                                  includes user-provided inputs e.g. `ca.cert`
-    |                                                  command-line argument into the graminized
+    |                                                  file etc. into the graminized
-    |                                                  tensorflow-serving image.
+    |                                                  TensorFlow Serving image.
     |-- tensorflow-serving.manifest.template         # Template used by `curation_script.sh` to
     |                                                  create a user manifest file (with basic set
     |                                                  of values defined for graminizing
-    |                                                  tensorflow-serving images), that will be
+    |                                                  TensorFlow Serving images), that will be
     |                                                  passed to GSC.
     |-- base_image_helper/                           # `base_image_helper` directory contains steps
     |                                                  which helps in generating a base image.